augustinelow/twitter-newsConverter-view/README.md

 twitter-newsConverter-view
 ==========================

-The view editor for previewing and modding the tweets pulled in in twitter-newsConverter
+The view editor for previewing and modding the tweets pulled in in twitter-newsConverter: this sorts the categories out, and presents it in the viewDaily.php